crossbario/crossbar/README.md

 From a developer point of view, what seems natural is having the frontend issue a remote procedure call to get the total number of votes initially.
 Then subscribe to a topic to get updates on the total number of votes.
 And finally issue a remote procedure call for actually voting.
 The backend should note each vote, and publish updated numbers for total votes.
 These patterns, remote procedure calls and publish & subscribe are exactly those provided by WAMP.

 To summarize, above "Vote Game" app would be a good fit for Crossbar.io and is [easy to implement](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp/wamplet/votegame).

-## Benefits

-We think that application developers and system operators should be freed from the burden and compexity of old architectures.

-Crossbar.io is made for *DevOps*: it allows *developers* to easily **compose** a system from self-contained, independent services or application components and *operators* to **distribute** application components freely across system resources like nodes without breaking application communication.

-We believe the above approach is scalable in terms of development and deployment, and in particular allows to create and operate more advanced systems with less complexity and in less time.

 ----------